dwyl/learn-tdd/README.md

 ### "Functional"

-The "functional" soltion is more _compact_ than the "nested for loops": <br />
+The "functional" solution is more _compact_ than the "nested for loops": <br />

 ```js
 const COINS = [200, 100, 50, 20, 10, 5, 2, 1]; // "constant" of all coins